dhes/ColonoscopyPolyp/input/pagecontent/index.md

 > E. COLD BIOPSY: RECTAL POLYPS X 2:
  TUBULAR ADENOMA (X1) AND HYPERPLASTIC POLYP (X1).

 This segment of a pathology report corresponds to the procedure report already discussed.
 The pathologist who created the report has labelled groups of polyps in outline fashion.
 This group "E. " contains the two polyps from the rectum of size 3-4 mm that were resected whole.
 Pathology reports tend to be terse and more technical.
-In a more conversational style it might read: "Regarding the two polyps removed from the rectum as per the procedure report, which we have enumerated as E. COLD BIOPSY: RECTAL POLYPS x 2: one is a TUBULAR ADENOMA and the other is a HYPERPLASTIC POLYP."The pathology report ties itself into the procedure report by repeating back the location of the polyps before removal, the method of removal and the number of polyps.
+In a more conversational style it might read: "Regarding the two polyps removed from the rectum as per the procedure report, which we have enumerated as E. COLD BIOPSY: RECTAL POLYPS x 2: one is a TUBULAR ADENOMA and the other is a HYPERPLASTIC POLYP."
+The pathology report ties itself into the procedure report by repeating back the location of the polyps before removal, the method of removal and the number of polyps.
 In that fashion anyone comparing the two reports can tell which polyps the pathologist is talking about.

 If we are determining the surveillance interval, the only expressed information of concern is _histopathology_ of the polyps. _Histology_ means "The anatomical study of the microscopic structure of animal and plant tissues" per [TheFreeDictionary](https://medical-dictionary.thefreedictionary.com/histology).  _Histopathology_ means "The study of the microscopic anatomical changes in diseased tissue".
 [Wordnik](https://www.wordnik.com/words/histopathology.) _TUBULAR ADENOMA_ and _HYPERPLASTIC POLYP_ are two kinds of histopathology commonly found in colon polyps.
-A tubular adenoma is a benign growth which can transform into cancer.
-A hyperplastic polyp is also a benign growth but is less likely to lead to cancer.
-To learn more about these terms read [here](https://www.webmd.com/colorectal-cancer/colorectal-tubular-adenoma) and [this](https://www.webmd.com/cancer/ss/slideshow-polyps).
+A tubular adenoma is a growth which can transform into cancer.
+A hyperplastic polyp is also a growth but is less likely to lead to cancer.
+To learn more about these terms read [here](https://www.webmd.com/colorectal-cancer/colorectal-tubular-adenoma) and [here](https://www.webmd.com/cancer/ss/slideshow-polyps).

 There are two more elements of concern from the pathology report which are conspicuous by their absence: _severe dysplasia_ and _no evidence of malignancy_. _Dysplasia_ means "Abnormal development or growth of tissues, organs, or cells."
 (Source: [Wordnik](https://www.wordnik.com/words/dysplasia)).
 Tissue that has dysplasia is not cancerous but is more likely to develop into cancer. _No evidence of malignancy_ just means that no cancer was found in the polyps.
 The convention in pathology is generally to report these features only when they are present.
 In this report nothing is mentioned about dysplasia or malignancy, which means there is no severe dysplasia and no evidence of malignancy.
 Another way of presenting this would be: